cosmos/cosmos-sdk/docs/architecture/adr-045-check-delivertx-middlewares.md

 type Middleware func(Handler) Handler
 ```

-where we define the following types:
+where we define the following arguments and return types:

 ```go
 type Request struct {